B.A., Mass Communications, University of Illinois at Chicago

 Relevant Professional Experience:

 COL (USA Ret.)
-Linda Jantzen recently retired from a career in the U.S. Army Signal Corps, culminating in her assignment as Assistant Professor and Associate Dean of Faculty at National War College.
+Linda Jantzen recently retired from a career in the U.S. Army Signal Corps, which culminated with her assignment as Assistant Professor and Associate Dean of Faculty at National War College.
 Prior to that, she was the acting Director of the Army Architecture Integration Center and Chief Data Officer in the office of the Chief Information Officer of the Army.
-During her 30-year career she served in a variety of command and staff assignments including Desert Shield/Desert Storm, Korea, Somalia, Bosnia, Germany, Kuwait, Iraq and Afghanistan, the Pentagon and the United States Senate.
+During her Army career she served in a variety of command and staff assignments including Desert Shield/Desert Storm, Korea, Somalia, Bosnia, Germany, Kuwait, Iraq and Afghanistan, the Pentagon and the United States Senate.

-Linda Jantzen's areas of expertise include national security strategy, strategic leadership, data management, information technology (IT) networks and services, and cybersecurity.
-She is currently a PhD student in Science, Technology and Society (STS) at Virginia Tech.
+Linda Jantzen's areas of expertise include cybersecurity and cyber power, national security strategy, strategic leadership, data management, information technology (IT) networks and services.
+She is currently a PhD student in Science & Technology Studies (STS) at Virginia Tech.

 Strategic Information Technology Acquisition (ITA)